-SAMHSA’s PATH program is a formula grant authorized by the Stewart B. McKinney Homeless Assistance Amendments Act of 1990.
-PATH, the first major federal legislative response to homelessness, is administered by the SAMHSA Center for Mental Health Services (CMHS).
-Learn more about block grants.
+SAMHSA’s PATH Program is a formula grant authorized by the Steward B. McKinney Homeless Assistance Admendments Act of 1990 and was reauthorized by Section 9004 of the 21st Century Cures Act (P.L.
+114-255).
+PATH, part of the first major federal legislative response to homelessness, is administered by the SAMHSA Center for Mental Health Services (CMHS).
+(Learn more about block grants.)

 PATH grants are distributed annually to all 50 states, the District of Columbia, Puerto Rico, the Northern Mariana Islands, Guam, American Samoa, and the U.S. Virgin Islands.
 Each state or territory solicits proposals and awards funds to local public or nonprofit organizations, known as PATH providers.

 Across the United States, approximately 500 local organizations offer an array of essential services and supports that may not be supported by mainstream mental health programs.
 In total, PATH staff outreached to 139,515 individuals in 2017 and enrolled 73,246 PATH-eligible clients with the following services:

 - Habilitation and rehabilitation